gem5/website/_pages/community/events/bootcamp-2024.md

     content: |
         We are happy to announce the **gem5 bootcamp 2024!**

-        ---

-        **IMPORTANT:**
-        - [**Registration is open until June 24th!**](https://na.eventscloud.com/ereg/index.php?eventid=799532&) Please note that spaces are limited.
-        - A few dorm rooms are still available, so students should register and book as soon as possible to guarantee availability.
-        - You can find the bootcamp schedule [here](https://gem5bootcamp.github.io/2024/).

-        ---

         **WHEN: July 29th - August 2nd 2024**

         **WHERE: UC Davis, California**